win-acme/win-acme.github.io/reference/settings.md

 ### `PrivateKeyExportable`
 Default: `false`

-If set to `true`, it will be possible to export the generated certificates from the certificate store, for example to move them to another server.
+If set to `true`, certificates stored in the Windows Certificate Store will be marked as exportable, allowing you to transfer them to other computers.
+Note that this setting doesn't apply retroactively but only to certificates issued from the moment that setting has changed.
+For tips about migration please refer to [this page](/manual/migration).

 ### `EncryptConfig`
 Default: `true`